apache/rya/extras/rya.reasoning/README.md

 The main reasoning logic is located in **org.apache.rya.reasoning**, while MapReduce tools and utilities for interacting with Accumulo are located in **org.apache.rya.reasoning.mr**.
-Reasoning logic makes use of RDF constructs in the **org.eclipse.rdf4j.model** API, in particular: Statement, URI, Resource, and Value.
+Reasoning logic makes use of RDF constructs in the **org.eclipse.rdf4j.model** API, in particular: Statement, IRI, Resource, and Value.

 ### org.apache.rya.reasoning

 - **OWL2**:
     In general, the RDF4J API is used to represent RDF constructs and refer to the RDF, RDFS, and OWL vocabularies.
 However, the API only covers OWL 1 constructs.
-The OWL2 class contains static URIs for new OWL 2 vocabulary resources: owl:IrreflexiveProperty, owl:propertyDisjointWith,
+The OWL2 class contains static IRIs for new OWL 2 vocabulary resources: owl:IrreflexiveProperty, owl:propertyDisjointWith,
     etc.